Energy-Equity-Project/EEP_Data_Pipeline/README.md

 # Energy Equity Project Data Pipeline

+This repository showcases how data was collected, cleaned, processed and organized for EEP's mapping tool.

 ## Relevant Files
-- eep_final_500k_simplified.zip
+- eep_final_data.csv.zip
-   - This is a shapefile and holds the EEP dataset (includes all variables).
+   - This is a CSV of the EEP dataset (includes all variables except for map geometries).
 Census tracts can be identified by the GEOID column which follows the US Census Bureau's structure.

-This repository showcases how data was collected, cleaned, processed and organized for EEP's mapping tool.
+- eep_final_simplified.json.zip
+   - This is a GeoJSON and holds the EEP dataset (includes all variables).
+Census tracts can be identified by the GEOID column which follows the US Census Bureau's structure.

 Our data goes through different stages:
 1. Collect Raw Data